madbeardman/ihd-replacement/README.md

 You have two options:

 **Option A — Run on the IHD device (recommended)**

 - Run the command directly on your Raspberry Pi / IHD
 - Data is immediately available to the dashboard

 **Option B — Run on another machine**

-- Run locally (e.g. laptop/desktop)
+- Run locally, for example on a laptop or desktop
 - Copy the resulting `data/history/` folder to the IHD device

 ### ⚠️ Notes

-- Requires valid Octopus API credentials (configured in your environment)
+- Requires valid Octopus API credentials configured in your environment
 - Backfilling large ranges may take a little time due to API limits
 - Existing files will be reused where possible to avoid unnecessary re-fetching